brahmosjs/create-brahmos-app/packages/brahmos-scripts/README.md

 # brahmos-scripts

+> This project is a fork of https://github.com/facebook/create-react-app

-This package includes scripts and configuration used by [Create Brahmos App](https://github.com/brahmosjs/create-brahmos-app).<br>
+This package includes scripts and configuration used by [Create Brahmos App](https://github.com/brahmosjs/create-brahmos-app).